 In addition to violations of their right to a nationality, stateless persons are often subject to many other human rights violations.
 They may have difficulty accessing basic rights such as education, healthcare, employment and freedom of movement.
 States shall introduce safeguards to prevent statelessness by granting their nationality to persons who would otherwise be stateless and are either born in their territory or are born abroad to one of their nationals.
 States shall also prevent statelessness upon loss or deprivation of nationality.

-OHCHR Work on the Right to a Nationality and on Statelessness
+OHCHR's work on the right to a nationality and on statelessness

 Through several of its field presences, OHCHR provides technical advice on nationality laws and policies so they are in agreement with international human rights standards.

-UNHCR Campaign to End Statelessness.
-OHCHR is a member of
+UNHCR's Campaign to End Statelessness, and is a member of

 IBELONG: the Coalition on Every Child's Right to a Nationality.